bessinnica/Loc-markdig-azuredocs-test/articles/sql-database/sql-database-elastic-jobs-service-installation.md

   <tr>
     <td>ResourceGroupName</td>
     <td>Identifies the Azure resource group name used when the Elastic Database job components were initially installed.
 This parameter defaults to “__ElasticDatabaseJob”.
-Since it is not recommended to change this value, you shouldn't have to specify this parameter.</td>
+Since it is not recommended to change this value, you shouldn&#39;t have to specify this parameter.</td>
     </tr>
 </tr>